aloneszjl/react-native-baidu-push-notification/README.md

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`

-   - Add `import com.alones.reactnative.baidupush.ReactNativePushNotificationPackage;` to the imports at the top of the file
+   - Add `import com.alones.reactnative.baidupush.RNPushNotificationPackage;` to the imports at the top of the file
-   - Add `new ReactNativePushNotificationPackage()` to the list returned by the `getPackages()` method
+   - Add `new RNPushNotificationPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`:
    ```